User Experience Insights

 - Guided Buying plans to add standard and custom content.

-I hope you’ll take some time to explore the Web Assistant content currently released in solutions you use, and keep an eye out for upcoming releases to take full advantage of this tool that helps drive user proficiency and makes adoption for new users much easier.
+I hope you’ll take some time to explore the Web assistant content currently released in solutions you use, and keep an eye out for upcoming releases to take full advantage of this tool that helps drive user proficiency and makes adoption for new users much easier.
+For a February 2022 update, please see my new blog on status on Web assistant in SAP Ariba.